 Q2 What is the rate of TDS to be deducted under GST?

-The rate of TDS is 2% under GST.
+The max rate of TDS is 2% under GST, to be notified by CBIC.

 Q3 Is there any limit for deducting TDS under?